sandipto729/SRSNBackend/README.md

   - Event management with toggles for event status controlled by admin permissions.
 - **Event Tracking**: A separate table records event status changes, with a popup for detailed change history.
 - **Profile Picture Uploads**: Integrated with Cloudinary to handle image uploads and URL generation.
+- **Real-Time Chat**:Implemented socket-based functionality for real-time communication, with separate chat rooms for classes, events, or admin discussions, including typing indicators and message delivery status.
+- **Redis Integration**: Used for ATP (Automatic Token Processing) verification to enhance security and efficiency, and leveraged as an in-memory storage system for faster operations like session management, caching, and real-time data synchronization.